 - 20 percent feel that wearable tech should be banned completely

 Depending on how legislation can help alleviate privacy concerns about sharing this information, these devices could change the way that patients interact with their doctors.
 Having a more equal influence on their own health may entice people to work harder on maintaining positive habits when it comes to eating and exercise.
-Being able to keep better track of their diet and exercise habits could help people who work with dietitians to create a health plan.
-These devices may also be able to transmit vital signs to nurses, who can then add them to the person's health records.
+Being able to keep better track of their diet and exercise habits could help people who work with nurses, who can then add them to the person's health records.

 Existing examples of health tech that use cloud computing include the Nike+ Fuelband and Jawbone UP, which gather lifestyle data and offer fitness analysis.
 Another healthcare app uses a sensor placed on inhalers to collect data on asthma symptoms so doctors can better monitor patients' conditions.